TodePond/TodePondDotCom/wikiblogarden/repetition/clowning/readme.md

 # CHAPTER ONE: Clowning

-A single clown stood at the front of the stage in silence, then said "sorry to interrupt".
+A single clown stood at the front of the stage and said "sorry to interrupt".

 ## Sorry to interrupt